anthelix/anth_blog/_posts/news/2020-09-15-data-and-more-data.md

 ---
 layout: postlog
-title: "Data and more Data (in french)"
+title: "Data and More Data (in french)"
 subtitle:
 tag: Analyse
 date: 2020-09-15